RomanJ55/Sudoku-Solver/README.md

 # Sudoku-Solver
 Sudoku Solver written in python using the Tkinter module for GUI

--Supports AI solving
+- Supports AI solving
--AI visualization inclded(blue numbers)
+- AI visualization inclded(blue numbers)
--AI visualization can be disabled for more difficult sudokus(can take a long time with all the animations)
+- AI visualization can be disabled for more difficult sudokus(can take a long time with all the animations)